SystemsApproach/private5g/software/smallcell.rst

 <https://opennetworking.org/wp-content/uploads/2022/10/AiabSercomm-gNB-User-Guide_v1.2-20220922-Carl-Zhu.pdf>`__.
-We use details from the SERCOMM gNB in the following to make the discussion concrete, where the gNB is assigned IP address ``10.76.28.187`` and the server hosting Aether is assigned IP address ``10.76.28.113``.
+We use details from the SERCOMM gNB in the following to make the discussion concrete, where the gNB is assigned IP address ``10.76.28.187`` and per our running example, the server hosting Aether is at IP address ``10.76.28.113``.
 (Recall that we assume these are both on the same subnet.)
 See :numref:`Figure %s <fig-sercomm>` for a screenshot of the SERCOMM gNB management dashboard, which we reference in the instructions that follow.

 .. _fig-sercomm:
 .. figure:: ../figures/Sercomm.png